mongodb/terraform-provider-mongodbatlas/README.md

 For general information about Terraform, visit the [official website](https://www.terraform.io) and the [GitHub project page](https://github.com/hashicorp/terraform).

-# Support
+# Support, Bugs, Feature Requests

 Support for the Terraform MongoDB Atlas Provider is provided under MongoDB Atlas support plans.
 Please submit support questions within the Atlas UI.
 Support questions submitted under the Issues section of this repo will be handled on a "best effort" basis.

-Bugs and feature requests should be filed under the Issues section.
+Bugs should be filed under the Issues section of this repo.

+Feature requests can be submitted at https://feedback.mongodb.com/forums/924145-atlas - just select the Terraform plugin as the category or vote for an already suggested feature.

 # Requirements
 - [Terraform](https://www.terraform.io/downloads.html) 0.12+